maxime-42/kfs-1/README.md

 ## Bootloader Overview:

 A bootloader is a small program residing in a system's boot sector or a designated boot partition.
 Its primary responsibility is to load the operating system into memory during the computer's startup, playing a crucial role in the boot process.
+The address 0x7C00 is located in the lower memory area of the x86 architecture, specifically in the first 32 KB of physical memory.
+In the x86 real mode, which is the mode used during the initial stages of the boot process, addresses are interpreted as physical addresses.

+The system's RAM typically starts at address 0x00000 and extends upward.
+The 0x7C00 address is part of the first 512 bytes (the first sector) of a storage device, which is loaded into memory by the BIOS during the boot process.
+This specific address, 0x7C00, is where the BIOS places the bootloader code, and it serves as the entry point for the boot process.

 ## GRUB (GRand Unified Bootloader):